Who were the Deepcut four?

 He said the wound was "self-inflicted" and Pte James fired the gun intentionally.

-The coroner also said there was a "sexualised" atmosphere at the barracks and there were far too few officers to train and look after the young squaddies, who were left bored and indisciplined.
+The coroner also said there was a "sexualised" atmosphere at the barracks and there were far too few officers to train and look after the young squaddies, who were bored and undisciplined.

+When he gave his findings, Mr Barker praised the Blake review as "meticulous".

 Pte James's father, Des James, who had believed his daughter suffered sexual harassment and violence at Deepcut, said the family was "deeply saddened" by the conclusions of the inquest.